 Fenugreek seeds have a nutty bitter taste.

-Although bitter when you bite into them, the aroma has a sweet nutty undertone similar to that of maple syrup and celery.
+Although bitter when you bite into them, the aroma has a sweet nutty undertone.
+The taste of fenugreek seeds is similar to that of maple syrup and celery.

 How To Use Fenugreek Seeds